Resampling schemes in population annealing: Numerical and theoretical results: Conclusions

 Although we set out to understand one aspect of PA, namely resampling, we can extract a few guiding principles from these studies regarding the question of how to choose $R$, $\theta$ and $\beta_i$ (for further rules of thumb of how to successfully implement a PA simulation we refer to Sec.~X in Ref.~\cite{Weigel2021}):

 \begin{itemize} \item Use nearest-integer resampling.
-If a constant population size is required, use systematic resampling and particularly avoid the use of multinomial or Poisson resampling. \item Small enough temperature steps generally will give very good results when using one of the two preferred resampling methods.
+If a constant population size is required, then use systematic resampling.
+In particular, avoid the use of Poisson or multinomial resampling. \item Small enough temperature steps generally will give very good results when using one of the two preferred resampling methods.
 However, very small $\Delta\beta$ still come at a high computational cost and adaptive temperature steps will be more resource-efficient~\cite{Weigel2021}.
-Unless adaptive steps are used, $\Delta\beta$ should be scaled accordingly when studying multiple system sizes. \item When studying multiple system sizes $N$ of the same model, the population size should be scaled with $\sqrt{N}$ as this is the expected behavior for $\rho_t$. \item Section~\ref{sec:thetaInfLimit} shows what to expect from well-equilibrated PA simulations.
-If you suspect poor equilibration, increase $\theta$ if possible.
+Unless adaptive steps are used, $\Delta\beta$ should be scaled accordingly when studying multiple system sizes. \item When studying multiple linear system sizes $L$ of the same model, the population size should be scaled at least with $L^{d/2}\equiv \sqrt{N}$ as this is the expected behavior for $\rho_t$ in the well-equilibrated regime. \item Section~\ref{sec:thetaInfLimit} shows what to expect from well-equilibrated PA simulations.
+If you suspect poor equilibration, then increase $\theta$ if possible.

 \end{itemize}